esnet/esnet-gh-pages-base/README.rst

    *.rst
    Makefile
    conf.py
+   _static/esnet  # to track the symlink created above

 You'll need to ``git add`` these files to your repo.
 You may also want to add the following rules to ``${PROJECT_ROOT}/.gitignore``::